 Dewatering is required along sections of the Forrestfield-Airport Link to allow for the construction of underground structures, such as the station boxes and tunnel portals.
 The process involves temporarily lowering the water table within the work area to allow soil to be excavated without it refilling with water.
 Once the soil is removed, a base slab is poured to seal the structures and the dewatering process ceases.

-Dewatering was undertaken at Forrestfield as part of the dive structure works, and for the underground station at Airport Central and Redcliffe.
+Dewatering was undertaken at Forrestfield as part of the dive structure works, and for the underground stations at Airport Central and Redcliffe.

-Dewatering at Bayswater has begun mid-2018 as part of the tunnel portal and dive structure works and is expected to be ongoing until the second half of 2019.
+Dewatering at Bayswater begun mid-2018 as part of the tunnel portal and dive structure works and is expected to be ongoing until the second half of 2019.

 To find out more about the dewatering process, view the Dewatering fact sheet.

 As the rail line will be located almost entirely underground, the impact to the environment will be minimal.
 During construction, the impact on vegetation and flora has been, and will continue to be, reduced wherever possible through site layout design and construction methods.